cybertraining-dsc/su21-reu-364/project/index.md

 **Figure 2:** The Convolutional Neural Network (CNN) model.

 This model shows the CNN model that we used to train the AI.
 The CNN takes pictures and breaks them down into smaller segments called features.
 It is trained to find patterns and features over the images allowing the CNN to predict an 'a', 'b', or 'c' upon the given ASL image with high accuracy.
-A CNN uses a convolution operation that filters every possible position the feature it collected can be matched to and attempts to find where it fits in.
+A CNN uses a convolution operation that filters every possible position the feature it collected can be matched to and attempts to find where it fits in [10].
 This process is repeated and becomes the convolution layer or in the image depicted as Conv2d + Relu.
-The ReLU stands for the rectified linear unit and is used as an activation function for the CNN.
+The ReLU stands for the rectified linear unit and is used as an activation function for the CNN [11].

 - [] What is a Relu operation?
 - [] What is a Conv2d?